ans-group/docs.ukfast.co.uk/source/cloud/flex/resources/compute/instances.md

   pip install python-openstackclient
 ```

+We have a full page of documentation that details how to do this for various operating systems [here](https://docs.ukfast.co.uk/cloud/flex/general/openstackcli.html).

 ## List instances

 Starting with one of the more basic commands, we've got the following one to list all the instances you currently have.
 Running `openstack server list` will get you some output along these lines: